coomar2841/android-multipicker-library/README.md

 - #60: Bug: resource leak found in strict mode
 - Take picture/video with ```CacheLocation.INTERNAL_APP_DIR```
 - By default logs are disabled.
 Use ```PickerManager.setDebuggable(boolean debug)``` to enable logging
+- Fix for Xiaomi Devices when picking images/files

 ###### Version 1.1.2
 - Pull Request: #43